fvutils/py-hpi/README.md

 # Py-HPI

+Note: ongoing work is continuing with the PyBFMS project

 The Python HDL Procedural Interface (py-HPI) implements a mechanism for Python scripts and HDL (SystemVerilog and eventually Verilog, VHDL) to interact at the procedural level.
 This means that Python can call SystemVerilog tasks, and SystemVerilog can call